 However, trucker unions disagree with the precedent the policy creates.
 Policy advisers for the teamsters believe that limiting state power so brazenly makes truckers legally vulnerable to other federal regulations.
 To them, it’s more beneficial to allow state governments to maintain their power and bear the brunt of multiple regulatory agencies.

-Stewart Tilghman Fox Bianchi & Cain, P.A. sincerely hopes that the trucking regulations that keep our roads and drivers safe continue to be enforced and improved.
+The truck accident lawyers at Stewart Tilghman Fox Bianchi & Cain, P.A. sincerely hope that the trucking regulations that keep our roads and drivers safe continue to be enforced and improved.
 While we understand the desire to benefit commerce, people’s lives always come first.
 That’s been our philosophy as lawyers and as private citizens for decades, and we will continue to represent that philosophy on behalf of those injured by negligent truckers.